mardeltri/RoboND-DeepLearning-Project/README.md

 and the person to be tracked.

 ### Data Collection
-The first step has been to take more pictures to train our network.
+The first step was taking more pictures to train our network.
 As suggested in Data Collection Guide, three situations have been considered:
 * Data gathered by following the hero in a very dense crowd.
 * Data gathered while in patrol directly over the hero, while they zigzag.